Over the River April 1, 2026

 and in her eyes I was a king.

-Yet quick was I to ignore
+Yet I was too quick to ignore

 the song she sang that I adored.